Flavoured Lattice Schwinger Model with Chiral Anomaly: Conclusion

 \section{Conclusion}

-\paragraph*{Summary.} We have introduced and systematically studied the flavoured lattice Schwinger model, a $(1{+}1)$-dimensional $U(1)$ lattice gauge theory obtained by usage of the flavoured fermion construction~\cite{bakircioglu-fd-qca}.
-The flavoured construction staggers a $\mathbb{Z}_{2}$ flavour degree of freedom across even and odd lattice sites, and thereby preserves \emph{both} the vector and axial $U(1)$ symmetries at the lattice level, in contrast to staggered fermions, which break axial symmetry explicitly.
-In the continuum limit the theory reduces to two copies of the Schwinger model, labelled by $\alpha\in\{0,1\}$, with opposite-sign dispersion relations reflecting the reinterpretation of the $\alpha=1$ sector as the doubler copy.

-The central result of this paper is the chiral anomaly equation \eqref{eq:lattice-anomaly}.
-Unlike in staggered or Wilson formulations, $Q_{G}^{A}$ is a finite, well-defined lattice observable whose non-conservation is a direct dynamical consequence of minimal gauge coupling through the electric-field term.
+\paragraph*{Summary.} We have introduced and systematically studied the flavoured lattice Schwinger model, a $(1{+}1)$-dimensional $U(1)$ lattice gauge theory obtained by applying the flavoured fermion construction~\cite{bakircioglu-fd-qca} to the standard lattice Schwinger model.
+The construction staggers a $\mathbb{Z}_{2}$ flavour degree of freedom across even and odd sites, preserving \emph{both} vector and axial $U(1)$ symmetries at the lattice level, in contrast to staggered fermions which break axial symmetry explicitly.
+The continuum limit is the \emph{two-flavour} massless Schwinger model: the flavours $\alpha\in\{0,1\}$ share a single dynamical $U(1)$ gauge field, and the Schwinger mechanism generates a single iso-singlet boson of mass $m^{2}=2g^{2}/\pi$.
+Section~\ref{sec:chiral anomaly} derives the chirally anomalous response and bosonisation: Subsec.~\ref{sec:lattice-anomaly} gives the lattice chiral anomaly equation \eqref{eq:lattice-anomaly}; unlike in staggered or Wilson formulations, $Q_{G}^{A}$ is a finite, well-defined, gauge-invariant lattice observable whose non-conservation arises dynamically through the electric-field term.

-\paragraph*{Physical content.} The full theory describes two degenerate copies of the Schwinger model in the continuum.
-Each copy supports a massive bosonic excitation of mass $m^{2}=g^{2}/\pi$, fermion confinement, and a non-trivial $\theta$-angle structure.
-Restricting to the $\alpha=0$ sector recovers the standard single-flavour results, while the $\alpha=1$ copy acts as a spectator whose sole effect on the anomaly is the factor of $2$.
-This separation is physically clean: the two sectors are distinguished by an exactly conserved $\mathbb{Z}_{2}$ flavour charge and do not mix at any order in the coupling.

-\paragraph*{Prospects.} The flavoured construction offers a conceptually direct alternative to standard approaches in which chiral symmetry is either explicitly broken or recovered through more involved constructions such as Ginsparg--Wilson fermions: the present model preserves an exact lattice axial symmetry while reproducing the correct anomaly structure dynamically.
-In particular, the existence of a well-defined, gauge-invariant lattice axial charge $Q^A_G$ enables a direct study of anomaly dynamics without relying on symmetry-breaking regulators or indirect continuum arguments.
-Several natural extensions present themselves.